Insights from Google’s John Mueller: Key Lessons for SEOs

 • Short content can still rank high.

-Sometimes lengthy content is actually less valuable.
+Sometimes lengthy content is less valuable.
 For example, let’s say that a user is looking for a quick and precise answer to their question.
-A short post would have much better performance in this case than a long one.
+A short post would perform much better in this case than a long one.
 Some experts still believe that content must have a specific word count (let’s say, minimum 500 or 1000 words) to rank better, but even if this was partially true in the past, it’s not true at all now.
 As of today, word count has no direct impact on your ranking whatsoever.

 John Mueller says short content can still rank high